Blockstream/lwk/README.md

 # BEWallet

-BEWallet is a collection of Rust crates for the keystone project.
+BEWallet is a collection of Rust crates for the Liquid Wallet Kit project.

-The keystone project aims to provide an easy solution to use multisig and HWW on the Elements/Liquid network, including the ability to create and sign issuance, reissuance and burn transactions.
+The Liquid Wallet Kit project aims to provide an easy solution to use multisig and HWW on the Elements/Liquid network, including the ability to create and sign issuance, reissuance and burn transactions.